Get your COVID-19 Vaccination at an Accessible Event

 When and where are the Accessible Events and Locations?

 You can book your Booster Pfizer dose.
 Booster doses are available for the 18 and over age group from three months after the second vaccine dose.
+16 & 17 year olds have a 6 month wait from the second vaccine dose.

 Children 5-11 year olds are able to attend the Low Sensory Covid-19 Vaccination Clinics and can also book through this invite.